chromium/chromium/docs/updater/functional_spec.md

 `pv` value.
 Additionally, the updater replaces the Omaha uninstall command line with its own.

+The updater takes over the COM registration for the following classes:
+* GoogleUpdate3WebUserClass
+* GoogleUpdate3WebSystemClass
+* GoogleUpdate3WebServiceClass
+* PolicyStatusUserClass
+* PolicyStatusSystemClass
+* ProcessLauncherClass

+The updater replaces `GoogleUpdate.exe` in the `Google\Update` directory with a copy of `updater.exe`.
+This is to allow the updater to handle handoffs from legacy Omaha installers that invoke `Google\Update\GoogleUpdate.exe`.
+All other legacy directories under `Google\Update` are removed.

+The updater removes the following Omaha registrations:
+* For system installations only: Removes the GoogleUpdate services "gupdate" and "gupdatem".
+* For user installations only: Removes the GoogleUpdate run value in the registry at `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`.
+* Removes the Omaha Core and UA tasks.

 ### Installer User Interface
 During installation, the user is presented with a UI that displays the progress of the download and installation.
 The user may close the dialog, which cancels